Mechanical Conflict Test

 Overview

 The Mechanical Conflict Test (MCT) is a specialized behavioral neuroscience apparatus designed to evaluate pain-related decision making and nociceptive responses in rodents.
 This innovative system creates a controlled conflict scenario where animals must choose between remaining in an aversive brightly lit chamber or crossing a mechanically challenging surface with sharp probes to reach a preferred dark environment.
 The MCT is particularly valuable for studying neuropathic pain models and mechanical hypersensitivity, providing researchers with quantitative measures of pain avoidance behavior.
+The system ships as a single-lane apparatus and includes the Conduct MCT software for automated control and multi-endpoint behavioral scoring.

 Key Features